 I was lucky enough to visit on a truly cloudless day and had a surprising amount of time alone.
 I’m not sure if that was due to it being a weekday or that I arrived early, but I certainly lucked out!

-It was feeling very warm by 10am.
+It was already feeling very warm by 10am.
 As you can see there is little to no shade, except for under the rock sculptures themselves.

 I could easily have stayed even longer if I didn’t have plans for continuing my road trip!

 Heading into California after your Seven Magic Mountains visit?
-If so I highly recommend reading about Joshua Tree National Park or the more obscure Red Rock Canyon State Park in CA, which are both worth a visit.
+If so I highly recommend reading about Joshua Tree National Park or the more obscure Mojave National Preserve, which are both worth a visit.

 Whatever you choose, enjoy exploring the beautiful southwestern deserts and these amazing neon colored rocks!